cpske/ISP/assignment/week1/unit-testing-assignment.md

     * denominator is always positive or zero.
     * Fraction(3,0) has numerator=1 and denominator=0.
     * Hint: Python has a function `math.gcd()` you can use to remove the greatest common denominator. `math.gcd(a,b)` is always positive unless `a` and `b` are both 0.
-5. `__str__` should return fraction as a string, such as "2/3" or "4" (if fraction has denominator 1 then print it as integer).
+5. `__str__` should return fraction as a string, such as "2/3" or "4" (if fraction has denominator 1 then return as integer).
 6. `__eq__` is true if fractions have the same value.
-    * Example:  `Fraction(3,4) == Fraction(-9,-12)` should be `true`.
+    * Example:  `Fraction(3,4) == Fraction(-9,-12)` should be `True`.
-    * If constructor always stores fractions in proper form, then this method is trivially easy.
+    * If constructor always stores fractions in proper form, then this method is easy.
 7. Write **unittests** for all methods, including the constructor.

 ### Example Test Cases in README.md

-You must design your own test cases -- more than shown here.
+You should design your own test cases.
+Can you think of anything not should here?

 ### Tests for unique